Jacque Georgia: Early life

-Georgia, born Jacqueline Jo Wanek, the daughter of JoAnn and Larry Wanek, was raised in Brown County, Wisconsin.
+Georgia was born on May 31, 1978, to JoAnn and Larry Wanek, was raised in Brown County, Wisconsin.

 Career

 Prior to her stroke at the end of 2014, she owned and operated multiple businesses, including Pioneer Credit Union, where she started her finance career as a branch manager.
 (Pioneer later merged with Capital Credit Union.)

 She continued her career in finance, including becoming a partner in her own mortgage company in 2006 during the housing crisis.
 She was a columnist for general business topics for a division of the USA Today Network from 2006 to 2011.
-Her focus was on real estate and lending during the period known as The Great Recession.
+Her focus was on real estate and lending during the Great Recession.
 She later started her consulting business, TITANIUM Business Development, Inc. and public speaking career.

 Georgia travelled the world, working with professionals about their unconscious minds, building self-confidence, and reducing anxiety.
 She was for a short while a member of Platinum Partners with Tony Robbins, the international business coach known for having his seminar attendees walk across fire.

 When interviewed about her stroke, Georgia credited her own lessons about how to utilize the strength of the unconscious mind to the unprecedented swift progress she made during the first 24 hours in the hospital.

 Georgia's daughter, Brittany, grew up learning about civic service and philanthropy from her mom, carrying that belief into her own career of pageantry with her mother behind the scenes until 2011, when Brittany encouraged her mother to give it a try.

 Jacque Georgia entered the State pageant for the Mrs. International pageant system and won her state's representation.
 She went on to the international pageant in the summer of 2011, where she spoke about her platform and life belief of "volunteerism".
 Georgia continued to discuss in interviews that her philosophies were the same for both her personal and professional life: to inspire others and to help others by making a difference in the world.